motapinto/sql-object-relational/README.md

 }
 ```
 #### Description
-For this query, for the school year of 2004/2005 and for the course whose number is 233, we calculate the sum of class hours for each class type (i.e. P, TP, and T).
+In this query, for the school year of 2004/2005 and for the course whose number is 233, we calculate the sum of class hours with the use of the `getClassHours()` method for each class type (i.e. P, TP, and T).

 ### Query 2
 ###### *Shortcut:* <ins>[To the top](#Table-of-Contents)</ins>